 Instead of asking for more graduate student teaching assistants (the class already had eight of them, and they were stretched thin), Goel gathered a few of his best students and created, with the support of tech giant IBM and its famous Jeopardy-winning software, a bot that acts as a virtual TA and tutor for Goel’s horde of curious new students each semester.
 Jill took her place as the course’s ninth TA last spring—secretly, at first.
 Students had no idea they weren’t chatting with a human.
 But Jill—and an increasing number of computer-powered education tools like her, which range from simple automated platforms to full-on robot “professors”—is more than a Q&A bot.
-“This is like porn for the mind,” says one skeptical professor.

 “The way I think about it, there are seven billion people on this earth and about half of them don’t have access to good education,” Goel says.
 “If we can take artificial intelligence and provide those people with minimal question-answering, who knows what a difference it could make in someone’s life?
 If something like Jill can provide even basic support?”

 With college degrees being the standard entry point to jobs nowadays, universities need to figure out a way to offer more services—but both more cheaply and to a more diverse population, i.e. a nearly impossible task.
 The more diverse the student body, the more resources are required to teach them.
 Even when students from poor backgrounds do make it to university, they often get frustrated from lack of support and drop out.
 Only 56% of students who start a bachelor’s degree finish in six years.
 Dropout rates are halved when vulnerable students get intensive counseling and tutoring, but providing that takes many hours of labor.

 Enter Silicon Valley, of course, an over-enthusiastic industry built on hacking the unhackable.